gprawdzik/x10dev_zaliczenie/docs/36_cloudflare_deployment_setup.md

 ### Workflow Triggers

 The workflow is triggered on:
-- Push to `main` branch
-- Manual workflow dispatch via GitHub Actions UI
+- Manual workflow dispatch via GitHub Actions UI only

 ### Required GitHub Secrets